My name is Sterling Higa, and I’m a teacher, writer, and nonprofit leader. I live with my wife and our four children in Honolulu.

 At home, as program director for the nonprofit Youth Speaks Hawai‘i, I taught creative writing and performing arts in a dozen high schools.
 I also organized weekly writing workshops, monthly open mics and annual events.

 After graduating from UH Mānoa, I earned a master’s degree in education at Harvard.
-At Harvard, I studied civic education, nonprofit management and leadership.
+At Harvard, I studied leadership, civic education, and nonprofit management.

 I returned to Hawai‘i and taught performing arts for two years at SEEQS: The School for Examining Essential Questions of Sustainability.